elangrr/testnet_guide/icw/README.md

 ### Create Agent / Validator

 To create your agent run the following command in CMD Module

+PLEASE MAKE SURE YOUR NODE IS SYNCED!
+CHECK BY RUNNING `network info` command in CMD Module
 ```
 createagent <on-chain address> <package address> <commision rate> <deposit>
 ```